-When you visit Reykjavik (read here for the top things to do) there is one place pretty much every tourist goes to, and that’s the world-famous the Blue Lagoon Iceland.
+When you visit Reykjavik (read here for the top things to do) there is one place pretty much every tourist goes to, and that’s the world-famous the Blue Lagoon in Iceland.
 Yes, it’s massively busy.
 Yes, there are just as many great – if not better – geothermal pools and hot pots to swim in at much more reasonable prices.
 But what essential information do you need to know before visiting The Blue Lagoon in Iceland?

 There’s a certain atmosphere surrounding the Blue Lagoon which is quite hard to explain in words – but it’s well worth it.
 As a family, we had so much fun.
 The weather was appalling, there were squally winds and sleet, and it was so, so cold.
 So whatever the weather, you can still visit the Blue Lagoon in the rain.
 But that was all part of this unique experience.
 In some parts of the Lagoon, we were the only people splashing around for a time – it really is much bigger than you first imagine.

 Things To Know Before Visiting The Blue Lagoon in Iceland

 Here are some helpful tips if you ever plan to visit Iceland’s most popular attraction – everything you need to know before going to The Blue Lagoon – from things to do at The Blue Lagoon to tips…